US Work Permit Requirements

 - Type O-1 Visa for Extraordinary Individuals

-If you are interested in obtaining a Type O-1 Work Visa in the USA then following documents will be required by the US Consulate to process your O-1 visa application.
+If you are interested in obtaining a Type O-1 Work Visa in the USA then the following documents will be required by the US Consulate to process your O-1 visa application.

-- A job offer letter stating the tenure for which you will be working for the US based employer.
+- A job offer letter stating the tenure for which you will be working for the US-based employer.

 - Documents showing the extraordinary ability in the aforementioned subject areas.

-The dependants and spouse of O-1 visa holder are eligible for O-3 status, under which they can live and attend academic institutions in the US but they cannot accept employment in the US.
+The dependants and spouses of O-1 visa holders are eligible for O-3 status, under which they can live and attend academic institutions in the US but they cannot accept employment in the US.
 Type O-1 visas are offered relatively quicker than the other types of visas discussed in this article.
 The O-1 visa holder can stay in US for up to 3 years; however, they can extend their stay in increments of 1 year.

 In order to obtain an O-1 work visa in the USA, the applicant must file I-129 form with the United States Citizenship and Immigration Services at least 45 days before the date of employment.
 The petition for O-1 visa will be rejected by the US authorities if the applicant submits it but the employment commences after more than 365 days.
 Click here to download I-129 form.